-Writers Write is a resource for writers.
-Use these lists to help you select the positive and negative character traits you need for your characters.
+Use these lists of 350 character traits to help you select the positive and negative traits you need for the characters in your stories.

 What Is A Character Trait?